eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- When a natural key can be identified, selection of the natural key over the surrogate primary keys can simplify data processing
 		\cite{WikipediaContributors2018a7}.
+	- It ensure that there exists only a row per key, since this is based on a real-world observation \cite{WikipediaContributors2018a7}.

 A **surrogate key** is an attribute that functions as a key